ghoshRitesh12/aniwatch-api/README.md

 ## <span id="development">👨‍💻 Development</span>

-Stars and pull requests are almost always welcome.
+Pull requests and stars are always welcome.
 If you encounter any bug or want to add a new feature to this api, consider creating a new [issue](https://github.com/ghoshRitesh12/zoro.to-api/issues).
 If you wish to contribute to this project, read the [CONTRIBUTING.md](https://github.com/ghoshRitesh12/zoro.to-api/blob/main/CONTRIBUTING.md) file.

 ## <span id="support">🙌 Support</span>